dabalroman/tempest2021/README.md

 Tempest 2021 is a remake of Tempest, an arcade game from 1981 published by Atari.
 Remake has been created as a university project at a University of Silesia (Uniwersytet Śląski).

+This project was created in cooperation with [Piotr Kłosek](https://github.com/Peterka15).

 # Play online!
 You can play Tempest 2021 online, just [click here](https://dabalroman.github.io/tempest2021/).